Back

 This is the same as the previous image except there is a new 0 to the far right of the original number being divided making it 2500 point zero zero zero.
 There is a line pointing straight down from it to a new zero at the end of the previous subtraction solution at the bottom, making it 3100.
 A 7 is now to the far right of the solution area making the digits in the solution area above the division symbol 5 7 4 7.
 Back down at the bottom, below the 3100 is the number 3045.
 There is a subtraction symbol to the left of this and a horizontal line below it.
 Under this new horizontal line is the number 65.

-Again, we see we still have a remainder left over.
-If we need to continue the division problem, then we continue, but at some point is usually sufficient to stop and round our final answer.
+Again, you still have a remainder left over.
+If you need to continue the division problem, then continue, but at some point it is usually sufficient to stop and round the final answer.

-In this problem, we place our decimal point between the 5 and 7.
+In this problem, place the decimal point between the 5 and 7.

-This means our solution is close to \(5.747\)….
-The places after the decimal point continue beyond what we have solved.
+This means the solution is close to 5.747….
+The places after the decimal point continue beyond what you have solved.

 This is the same as the previous image except there is now an arrow pointing up from the decimal place in the number 2500 point zero zero zero.
 It is pointing to a decimal place in the solution area between the 5 and the first 7 in the numbers 5 7 4 7.
 This makes the solution 5 point 7 4 7.